flipwise/re-enable_rc6/README.md

 2. `cd linux420/`
 3. put re-enable_rc6.patch in this folder and replace the PKGBUILD
 4. `makepkg -s`[note: if getting checksums errors, do `makepkg -g` and then copy the hashes into the PKGBUILD file]
-5. copy all the files from build directory into the respective root directories
+5. copy all the files from the pkg directory into the respective root directories
 6. `sudo mkinitcpio -p linux420`
 7. `sudo update-grub`